-Carpathia's wireless operator stumbled upon the Titanic's distress purely by accident.
-While listening to messages for Titanic being sent through Cape Cod, Carpathia's operator decided to try and rouse Titanic and alert them of these messages.
-His message of "I say old man do you know there is a lot of traffic for you at Cape Cod" was answered by Titanic, but the mood quickly changed when Titanic's operator Jack Phillips sent back, "We are sinking, come at once, this is CQD, old man".
+He send Titanic a message of "I say old man do you know there is a lot of traffic for you at Cape Cod".
+Titanic's response was, "We are sinking, come at once, this is CQD, old man".

 With Captain Rostron of the Carpathia alerted to the Titanic's plight, he immediately set a course to Titanic's last known position, over 60 miles away, traveling at full speed.

 At 4.00am the Carpathia arrived at the scene after negotiating surrounding ice fields.
 Here they collected the 705 survivors.
 Over 1,500 people had died when the doomed ship went down, due to the fact there were not enough lifeboats carried aboard the liner.

 Carpathia sailed to New York where Titanic's passengers were disembarked.
 Captain Rostron and his crew were heralded as heroes for their actions that night.

 The now famous Carpathia continued to sail on her regular schedule until the start of World War I. On 17 July, 1918 the Carpathia was traveling in convoy when she was hit by two torpedoes near Fastnet.
 A third torpedo hit the ship as the lifeboats were being manned, killing several crew members.
 The survivors were rescued by the Royal Navy and Carpathia sunk.